rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/get_ticket.md

 This option is only used when requesting a TGS.

-The Kerberos TGT to use when requesting the sevice ticket.
+The Kerberos TGT to use when requesting the service ticket.
 If unset, the database will be checked'

 ## Scenarios